SUDC FACTS & STATISTICS

-- SUDC is the sudden and unexpected death of a child, twelve months and older, which remains unexplained after a thorough case investigation is conducted.
-This must include; examination of the death scene, performance of a complete autopsy, and a review of the child and family’s medical history.
-SUDC is a category of death which eludes our scientific understanding today.
+- SUDC is the sudden and unexpected death of a child, between 1 and 18 years of age, which remains unexplained after a thorough case investigation is conducted.
+This must include; examination of the death scene, performance of a complete post-mortem, and a review of the child and family’s medical history.
+(Medically defined by Krous et al in 2005)

-- We do not currently know of any way to reduce the risk of sudden unexplained death in childhood.
+- We do not currently know of any way to reduce the risk of Sudden Unexplained Death in Childhood.

 Statistics in the UK

-- 25 children one-four year olds
+- 22 one-four year olds

-- 4 children five-nine year olds
+- 4 five-nine year olds

-- 0 children ten-fourteen year olds
+- 1 ten-fourteen year olds

-- 13 children fifteen-nineteen year olds
+- 13 fifteen-nineteen year olds

 Sudden Unexplained Death in Childhood can affect children of any age from 1-18.
 However, it appears to be most prevalent in toddlers (~60%) and children in their late teens (~30%).
 This distribution of deaths is a trend that has remained unchanged for years and is consistent with international data.